Indonesia: COVID cases surge as 'pandemic fatigue' sets in | DW | 23.06.2021

 As the government struggles to speed up its vaccination drive and ensure public adherence to hygiene and social distancing measures, the rapid spread of the virus threatens to overwhelm Indonesia's health system.

-Over the past few days, Hendra has been hearing ambulance sirens more often from the window of his home in Depok city, in Indonesia's West Java Province.
+Over the past few days, Hendra, who goes by only one name, has been hearing ambulance sirens more often from the window of his home in Depok city, in Indonesia's West Java Province.

 "The sound of an ambulance siren can be heard continuously every day," the 38-year-old journalist told DW, pointing out that it's due to the alarming rise in COVID cases in the region.